Kane & Lynch: Dead Men: Development

 For the development of Kane & Lynch: Dead Men, Jesper Kyd was brought in to write the musical score for the game, having written scores for the Hitman series and Freedom Fighters.
-The single player was originally going to have online co-op but was dropped at the last minute and limited to offline, due to time restrictions and difficulty.
+IO Interactive also brought local musicians Peter Peter, and Peter Kyed to do additional work on the score.
+The two were known in the Danish film industry for their work on Nicolas Winding Refn's Pusher Trilogy and Valhalla Rising.
+Kyd arranged the soundtrack and handled the main theme and recurring pieces for the game, while the Peters worked on the music for each mission.

 The game was originally going to revolve around Kane, with Lynch acting as a sidekick.
 But as the development went on, they decided to include Lynch in the story.
 Martin Guldbaek, the art director for the game, said that for creating each of the locations, the team went to Los Angeles for photographs.
 They combined this with concept artwork to create "locations that matched the character's mood and perspective".
 Anders Poulsen was the lead character artist.
 According to him, he wanted to make characters "like no other".
 Kane was the first character to be designed, but was very different from his final appearance.
 When Lynch was brought in, it added more "life" to Kane's character.

 The game went gold on October 31, 2007, making the release date a full 10 days earlier.

 Kane is voiced by Brian Bloom and Lynch is voiced by Jarion Monroe.